Voted Best Of Delaware Twice By His Peers

 How Will My Injury Lawsuit Get Resolved?

-Typically car accident lawsuits, perconal injury lawsuits and workers compensation claims end one of two ways: settlelment or verdict.
+Typically car accident lawsuits, personal injury lawsuits, workers compensation claims and wrongful death claims end one of two ways: settllement or verdict.
 While settlements account for a large majority of how accident and injury lawsuits culminate not all end that way.
 The accident and injury lawyers at The Freibott Law Firm we will do our best to obtain a fair and just settlement for you that includes all possible benefits and means of compensation. if the liable party or parties and Mr. Freibott cannot agree to an appropriate settlement Mr. Freibott is more than willing to take your case to the trial, also known as litigation, phase.
-That is one thing that separates Mr. Freibott and his associates from other accident, injury and workers' comepnsation attorneys is that they have a wealth of litigation experience.
+That is one thing that separates Mr. Freibott and his associates from other accident, injury and workers' compensation attorneys is that they have a wealth of litigation experience.
 Let them put that experience to work for you and get you and your family the benefits you deserve.

 Why Hire The Freibott Law Firm?